wkdwilliams/radicalPHP/README.md

 This folder contains basic files such as JSON files, log files etc...
 We don't need a relational database to store these files.
 ### Vendor
 This folder contains our 3rd-party, open-source PHP code that is obtained from the enthusiastic software development community Composer.
+### tests
+You may store your unit tests in this directory.

 ## Routing